 Transparent High-Availability Web Filter Proxy - Network Diagram

-- Clients don't need re-configuring, multi-platform support including internet devices like printers is simple
+- Clients don't need re-configuring.
+Multi-platform support, including for internet devices like printers, is simple.

 Hang on a minute!
 I've read those two descriptions twice - aren't both methods almost identical?

-Ideally in explicit mode you would wish to be able to see the clients source IP address at the web filter (just like you would if you only had one web filter).
+Ideally in Explicit mode you want to see the client's source IP address at the web filter (just as you would if you only had one web filter).

-In order to do that via a load balancer you would have to change the network layout (which can be a nightmare in a live environment), because you would either need:
+To do that via a load balancer you'd have to change the network layout (which can be a nightmare in a live environment), because you would either need:

-Network diagram: Layer 4 two arm NAT configuration for a high-availability explicit web filters:
+Network diagram: Layer 4 two arm NAT configuration for high-availability Explicit web filters:

 Why is adding another subnet behind the load balancer a potential problem?

-- Have a think about how the web filters access the Internet?
-You will need to configure the load balancer to masquerade traffic for them...
+- Think about how the web filters access the internet.
+You will need to configure the load balancer to masquerade traffic for them.

 Direct Routing is always the best solution for clustering web filters:

-And if your chosen vendor doesn't support it - then maybe ask them to have a chat with us, about how it can make life easier for them, and more importantly - you?
+If your chosen vendor doesn't support it, ask us to have a chat with them.
+We'll point out how it could make life easier for them, and more importantly - you.